mehulagg/gitlab/doc/user/project/service_desk.md

 #### Configuring a custom email address suffix

-NOTE:
-In order to use this feature, a [custom mailbox](#using-a-custom-mailbox) must be fully configured first.

-You can set a custom suffix in your project's Service Desk settings.
+You can set a custom suffix in your project's Service Desk settings once you have configured a [custom mailbox](#configuring-a-custom-mailbox).
 It can contain only lowercase letters (`a-z`), numbers (`0-9`), or underscores (`_`).

+When configured, the custom suffix will create a new Service Desk email address, comprised of the `service_desk_email_address` setting and a key of the format:
+`<project_full_path>-<custom_suffix>`

-In this case, suppose the `mygroup/myproject` project Service Desk settings has the project name suffix set to `support`, and a user sends an email to `project_contact+mygroup-myproject-support@example.com`.
+For example, suppose the `mygroup/myproject` project Service Desk settings has the project name suffix set to `support`, and the Service Desk email address is configured to be `contact+%{key}@example.com`.
+The Service Desk email address for this project will be:
-As a result, a new Service Desk issue is created from this email in the `mygroup/myproject` project.
+`contact+mygroup-myproject-support@example.com`.

+The former, default email address will continue to work.

+On GitLab.com the Service Desk email address is already configured to `contact-project+%{key}@incoming.gitlab.com` so you only have to configure the custom suffix.

 ## Using Service Desk